 The student then proceeds, under supervision, with the actual research and writing of the thesis, chapter by chapter.
-It will be typical for the thesis committee to request submission of the thesis by chapters as each is completed.
-The chairperson will read these chapters first and, once the student completes requested revisions and produces a draft of the whole thesis, the chairperson will pass the thesis on to the second (and third, when necessary) reader for comment.
+Students will submit the thesis by chapters as each is completed.
+The supervisor will read these chapters first and, once the student completes the requested revisions and produces a draft of the whole thesis, the supervisor will pass the thesis on to the second (and third, when necessary) reader for comment.

-The student should not anticipate feedback on each individual page as it is written but, on the chapters or major sections as a whole.
-The chairperson may ask the student to attach a summary sheet with each successive revised submission for review, indicating the specific areas where the student is looking for feedback.
+The student should not anticipate feedback on each individual page as it is written but on the chapters or major sections as a whole.
+The supervisor may ask the student to attach a summary sheet with each successively revised submission for review, indicating the specific areas where the student is looking for feedback.

-The typical length for a thesis will be 100 pages (between 80 and 120 depending on research approach), though the maximum length of the body of the thesis (i.e., not including front and back matter) is 120 pages.
+The typical length for a thesis will be 100 pages (between 80 and 120 depending on the research approach), though the maximum length of the body of the thesis (i.e., not including front and back matter) is 120 pages.